Omkarxzy/Lab-Bench-PowerSupply/README.md

 # Lab-Bench-PowerSupply
-Lab Bench PowerSupply using ATX power supply from a CPU i created this PowerSuppy using a youtube tutorial by dronebot Workshop channel link :- " www.youtube.com/watch?v=n_A-jkpjpcM "
+Lab Bench PowerSupply using ATX power supply from a CPU I created this PowerSuppy by refrencing youtube tutorial by dronebot Workshop channel link :- " www.youtube.com/watch?v=n_A-jkpjpcM " and added other features I required.